decred/dcrdevdocs/docs/developer-guides/reproducible-builds.md

 Provided the same version of the Go compiler, it should be possible to use this tool on any system to build the Decred binaries deterministically.

+Binaries are currently built for a range of target platforms including Windows, Linux, and macOS.

 The Go compiler does not build deterministic binaries by default, however `decred/release` encourages deterministic builds with some parameters.

-- `-trimpath` is used to remove all file system paths from compiled executables
+- `-trimpath` is used to remove all file system paths from compiled executables.
-- The `buildid` added by the linker is hard-coded to empty string
+- The `buildid` added by the linker is hard-coded to empty string.
-- Local `GOFLAGS` are overwritten to empty string
+- Local `GOFLAGS` are overwritten to empty string.
-- The `netgo` build tag is used to ensure statically linked binaries
-- cgo is disabled with environment variable `CGO_ENABLED` set to `0` to ensure statically linked binaries
+- cgo is disabled with environment variable `CGO_ENABLED` set to `0`, and the `netgo` build tag are set.
+  These settings ensure that cross-compiled binaries will be identical for each target platform regardless of which platform the build is run on.

 Rather than relying upon the build environment to provide archiving tools, `decred/release` uses Go packages implementing `tar`/`zip`/`gzip` compression to